L-Sherry/Localize-me/Documentation.md

 to `orig` before using `text`.
 If it differs, then Localize-Me will consider the translation as missing.
 We call this case a "stale translation".

-Localize-Me-Tools can be used to detect stale translations.
+Localize-Me-Tools can be used to detect stale translations and update them.

 An example of a result can be thus simply